Udit-Sisodia-259/project2/README.md

 # hello
-created new project on local repo
+created new project on local repo.